Popular Tales and Romances of the Northern Nations: Publication

 The book was announced as being prepared for publication in January and February 1823.
 All three volumes of the book were published at the same time in July 1823, by Simpkin & Marshall and John Henry Bohte in London.
 Contemporary adverts state it was also published by J. Anderson Jr. in Edinburgh.
 Several of the stories were reprinted, such as by Anderson in The Common-Place Book of Prose (1825), and Legends of Terror!
-(1826) with illustrations.
+(1826) with new illustrations.